$\mathrm{L}^1$ full groups of flows: L1 orbit equivalence implies flip Kakutani equivalence

-\( \LL^{1} \) full groups of \( \mathbb{Z} \) actions are known to contain almost all information about the action.
-Given a measure-preserving action of a boundedly generated Polish group, we can always twist it by a continuous automorphism of the group and still get the same \( \LL^1 \) full group.
-In the case of \( \Z \)-actions, this takes a particularly simple form since the only automorphism of \( \Z \) is given by \( n\mapsto -n \).
-It follows from the results of R.~M.~Belinskaja~\cite{MR0245756} and the reconstruction theorems that this is actually the only way two get the same \( \LL^1 \) full group for \( \Z \)-actions: if \( a_{i} : \mathbb{Z} \acts X_{i} \), \( i = 1,2 \), are two free ergodic measure-preserving actions of \( \mathbb{Z} \) with isomorphic \( \LL^{1} \) full groups, then \( a_{1} \) is isomorphic either to \( a_{2} \) or to the inverse of \( a_{2} \).
-We conclude by asking whether the analogous theorem holds for flows, noting that the only continuous automorphisms of \( \R \) are multiplications by nonzero scalars.
+A measure-preserving action of a compactly generated locally compact Polish group can always be twisted by a continuous automorphism of the group without affecting the \( \LL^1 \) full group.

+In the case of \( \Z \)-actions, this takes a particularly simple form since the only non-trivial automorphism of \( \Z \) is given by \( n\mapsto -n \).
+It follows from the results of R.~M.~Belinskaja~\cite{MR0245756} that this is, up to conjugacy, the only way to get an \(\LL^1\) orbit equivalence for ergodic \( \Z \)-actions~\cite[Theorem~4.2]{MR3810253}: if \(T_1,T_2\) are two ergodic measure-preserving transformations that are \(\LL^1\) orbit equivalent, then they are flip-conjugate: \(T_1\) is conjugate to either \(T_2\) or \(T_2^{-1}\).

+As mentioned before, we do not know whether a variant of such rigidity holds when we replace \(\Z\) by \(\R\) (see Question~\ref{quest:belinskaya-for-flows} below), but, as shown in Theorem~\ref{thm:flip-kakutani-equivalence}, \(\LL^1\) orbit equivalent free measure-preserving flows must at least be flip Kakutani equivalent.
+In particular, there are uncountably many \(\LL^1\) full groups of free ergodic flows up to abstract group isomorphism.

+Let us first define the notion of (flip) Kakutani equivalence of flows.
+For the main results about this concept, the reader may consult~\cite{katokTimeChangeMonotone1975,katokMonotoneEquivalenceErgodic1977}, where it is called \textbf{monotone equivalence} of flows.
+Given a measure-preserving automorphism \(T \in \Aut(Z, \nu)\) and a positive integrable function \(f \in \LL^{1}(Z, \nu)\), one can define the so-called \textbf{suspension flow} or \textbf{flow under a function} on the space For \(r \ge 0\), the action \((z, t) + r\) is given by